julienbordet/MenuPing/README.md

 Very basic :

-* Pings every second www.google.com
+* Pings every second www.google.com, this address is configurable
 * Can be made persistant, that is launched at session startup

 ## How to install ?